Princess Alice, Duchess of Gloucester: Marriage

-In 1935, Alice returned to the United Kingdom when she learned that her father's health had been deteriorating.
-In August 1935, Lady Alice became engaged to Prince Henry, Duke of Gloucester.
-They were married in a private ceremony, in the Private Chapel, Buckingham Palace, on 6 November of that year.
-A much more elaborate wedding was originally planned for Westminster Abbey; however, after the Duke of Buccleuch died of cancer on 19 October 1935, and in consideration of the King's own failing health, it was decided that the wedding should be scaled down to a more private setting.
+In 1935, Alice returned to the United Kingdom after learning that her father's health had been deteriorating.
+In August that year she became engaged to Prince Henry, Duke of Gloucester.
+They were married on 6 November in a private ceremony in the Private Chapel at Buckingham Palace.
+A large wedding at Westminster Abbey had originally been planned, but following the death of the Duke of Buccleuch from cancer on 19 October, and in view of the King's own declining health, the event was scaled down to a more intimate setting.

-Although the day was cold and wet, a crowd estimated to be more than one million people lined the streets from the Palace to the railway station to see the couple off on their honeymoon.
-She was often referred to as the "Winter Princess" from then on.
+Although the day was cold and wet, an estimated crowd of more than one million people lined the route from the Palace to the railway station to see the couple depart on their honeymoon.
+From this period she was often referred to as the "Winter Princess".